ver38/Meowlody/README.md

-# MEOWLODY
+# MEOWING MELODY

-Meowlody is a game that combines cats, universe and music.
+Meowing Melody is a game that combines cats, universe and music.
 What more?! <br/><br/>
 In this game, the player can learn how to read sheet music by running in a pentagram-shaped milky way.

-Currently on TestFlight, soon on AppStoreTM!
+Currently on TestFligh & AppStoreTM!